Bayesian and Multi-Objective Decision Support for Incident Mitigation in Cyber-Physical Systems: Further Evaluation Across CI Scenarios

-Next, we conducted optimisation experiments, separately using calibrated \\CVSS-based priors and EPSS-based priors, to evaluate differences in outcomes.
-In both cases, the Pareto fronts (Figure~\ref{fig:case_CBTC_Plot_3D}) reveal a consistent linear relationship between the probability of severe impact and CPS availability at elevated impact levels.
-Dense solution clusters are also observed near $\mathit{Likelihood} = 1$ and $\mathit{Impact} = 1$, indicating strong model confidence that attacks are likely to succeed under most mitigation configurations.
-This suggests that the optimisation process prioritises improvements in CPS availability, rather than prevent compromise altogether.
+Next, we conducted optimisation experiments, separately using calibrated \\CVSS-based priors and EPSS-based priors to evaluate differences in outcomes.
+In both cases, the derivation of the Pareto fronts (Figure~\ref{fig:case_CBTC_Plot_3D}) illustrates a trade-off between exposure, impact, and availability.
+The results reveal a consistent relationship where the likelihood of severe impact remains elevated across all levels of attack success.
+Dense solution clusters are observed near $\textit{Likelihood} \approx 1$, indicating strong model confidence that attacks are likely to succeed under most mitigation configurations.
+Furthermore, the analysis demonstrates that the probability of severe impact remains significant, typically ranging between 0.55 and 0.75.
+This suggests that the optimisation process prioritises incremental improvements to maximise system availability, which remains constrained within the 0 to 0.4 range, rather than seeking to prevent compromise or fully suppress the resulting impact altogether.

 The top-performing countermeasure portfolios are presented in Table~\ref{tab:CBTC_CVSS_EPSS_comparison}.
 The solutions reflect a broad system-wide defence strategy in the scenario of a railway CBTC attack, with near-maximal mitigation across all variables.
 Although the calibrated CVSS-based solution achieves marginally higher availability (0.4694 vs.\ 0.4462), the EPSS-based trial exhibits a slightly lower probability of severe impact (0.7559 vs.\ 0.7581).